aren55555/grpc-example/README.md

 You will also need to install gRPC `brew install grpc`; this will also in turn install protobuf giving you access to the `protoc` command (as used in `script/protogen`)

-Fetch this repo using: `go get -u github.com/aren55555/grpc-example` and also get the Go gprc package: `go get google.golang.org/grpc`
+Fetch this repo using: `go get -u github.com/aren55555/grpc-example` and also get the Go gprc package: `go get google.golang.org/grpc && go get -u github.com/golang/protobuf/protoc-gen-go`

 Then do `cd $GOPATH/src/github.com/aren55555/grpc-example`